 Guided tours can be tailored to school groups, small groups or individuals and families.

 »Step back in time, find Francet’s cradle and listen to the old walls.
 Who knows, maybe the fragment of the poetic soul also settles into you.«

 Hike from Vrba to Žirovnica

-Since visitng Prešeren’s house won’t take you more than an hour, you can also choose to explore places around Vrba.
+Since visiting Prešeren’s house won’t take you more than an hour, you can also choose to explore places around Vrba.
 If the weather permits, you can simply walk to nearby Breznica, where te pioneer of modern apiculture Anton Janša was born.
 He was employed as a teacher of apiculture at the Habsburg court in Vienna.
 His birth house in Breznica no longer exists.
 But visitors can see Janša’s beehive panel paintings on a bee house.
-A great blog post with all the information from Adele in Slovenia here!

 There are no restaurants in Vrba.
 If you’d like to stay for lunch or dinner, you can take the road from Vrba to Žirovnica.
 Which in any case would be a great idea.
 It took us no more than half an hour to get to Žirovnica on foot.
 The highlight is a birth house of anoter important ‘pillar of Slovene culture’ – Matija Čop.
 This linguist, literary historian and critic was a very close friend of Prešeren’s and his tutor.
 In 1835, at age 38, Čop drowned while swimming in the Sava River.
 Prešeren dedicated his major poem The Baptism on the Savica to his late friend.